top of page

 Deborah Gillard

-Invisible Chains: Understanding and Recognising Coercive Control in Relationships
+Coercive Control: Understanding and Recognising Invisible Chains in Relationships

 Discover what coercive control really means in intimate partner relationships, how it differs from conflict or situational violence, and the evidence-based signs to watch for.
 Written by a trauma-informed couples therapist, this post empowers survivors and allies to recognise patterns of domination, isolation, and manipulation and take the first steps toward safety and healing.